All Episodes

 Not good for the campaign of Mrs. Bill Clinton.

-It is uh it's in the Hill newspaper today.
+It's in the Hill newspaper today.

-Half of that would be fifty percent.
+Half of that would be 50%.

-This is the Harris Interactive poll.
+This is the Harris Interactive poll that was released today.

-Eleven percent are unsure.
+11% are unsure.

-Forty-eight percent of independent voters also said they would choose another candidate over Mrs. Bill Clinton.
+48% of independent voters also said they would choose another candidate over Mrs. Bill Clinton.

-Wonder what the um wonder what that group has against her.
+I wonder what that group has against her.

-Sixty-nine percent of those sixty-two and older.
+69% of those 62 and older.

-Wonder what they would have against her.
+I wonder what they would have against her.

-Well, she's about that age.
+Well, she's about that age, 60, something like that.

-She's a she's about that age.
+She's about that age.

 I'm sure it's the ex-wife reminder factor.

-Nearly half of the respondents said that they dislike Mrs. Bill Clinton's political opinions and they dislike nearly half of them dislike Mrs. Bill Clinton as a person.
+Nearly half of the respondents said that they dislike Mrs. Bill Clinton's political opinions and they dislike, nearly half of them dislike Mrs. Bill Clinton as a person.

-Fifty-two percent of people also said that Mrs. Bill Clinton does not appear to connect with people on a personal level.
+52% of people also said that Mrs. Bill Clinton does not appear to connect with people on a personal level.

 I don't know how many people run around talking about people that don't connect with people on a personal level.

-I mean, we in broadcasting do, because that's the objective.
+I mean, we in broadcasting do because that's the objective.

-Go out there connect with the audience.
+Go out there, connect with the audience.

-But uh I don't know how many average ordinary Americans out there run around and start assessing that about people.
+But I don't know how many average ordinary Americans out there run around and start assessing that about people.

-It's just another way of saying she's phony, or that she's plastic.
+It's just another way of saying she's phony or that she's plastic.

-Uh Mark in Chicago, you're uh you're up next time.
+Mark in Chicago, you're up next, sir.

-Sir, I appreciate your patience and welcome.
+I appreciate your patience and welcome.

-Thank you for taking my call in.
+Meghadittos, Rush, thank you for taking my call.

 Yes, sir, you bet.

-Hey, Rush, real quick, I have a 17-year-old son who's a senior in high school, and he just enlisted the Marines, and he's heading off to Camp Pendleton this July.
+Hey, Rush, real quick, I have a 17-year-old son who's a senior in high school, and he just enlisted in the Marines, and he's heading off to Camp Pendleton this July.

-And he's raised some concerns and questions to me about the uh politics of the funding of the war.
+And he's raised some concerns and questions to me about the politics of the funding of the war.

 Wait a second.